-Better Records With Charts
+Better Records with Charts and Applets

-- see patterns in your readings.
+- see the patterns in your readings

-- pinpoint the causes for control problems.
+- pinpoint the causes for unwanted ups and downs

 The more information you put on your charts, the easier it is to control your blood sugars.
 Keep your charts or other recording tools handy so that recording and reviewing are easy to do.
 Use colored markers to quickly spot differences in activities, events, and readings.
 Highlighting highs and lows is particularly valuable.
 For each high and low, record what you think led to the particular problem.
 Some important topics that should be included on your chart are: